 Lisa Muten, Artist - Together Project , Spare Tyre

-"Georgia worked at London Bubble as the Project Facilitator for the Creative Elders Programme from 2015 – 2017.
-During her time here I found Georgia to be hard working, passionate about engaging creatively with communities and committed to her practice and participants.
+"Georgia is hard working, passionate about engaging creatively with communities and is committed to her practice and participants.
 Georgia is a facilitator who really listens to her participants and demonstrates a practice of co-creation and really does view any collective of people that she engages with as fellow artists.
 Not only did Georgia lead the artistic content for Bubble’s work with older adults but she also led the Youth Theatre, demonstrating her versatility as an artist facilitator.
-Georgia was a valued member of the Bubble team and I would not hesitate to recommend her to any arts organisation"
+I would not hesitate to recommend her to any arts organisation"

 Jonathan Petherbridge, Creative Director, London Bubble